Cassiopee-Bureau-Mobile/linux-live/README.md

-# Linux Live Kit
+# Secure Linux Live Kit

 Use this set of scripts to turn your existing preinstalled Linux distribution into a Live Kit (formely known as Live CD) on an USB stick.
 Make sure to extract and use it on a posix-compatible filesystem, since it creates some (sym)links and such.

 This version create a Live Linux on a USB stick with a crypted home directory.
-It allows you to keep your data in /home totally safe.
+It allows you to keep your data in /home totally safe (mozilla shortcuts, personals folder...).

+Combined with a personnal VPN (like self-hosted OpenVPN), you can have a totally secure and anonymous Linux OS.

+# How it works

+The Live Kit is a set of scripts that will create a Live Linux from your existing Linux installation.
+It will create a squashfs image of your system.

+First the Live Kit will format your USB stick with 3 partitions:

+- A boot partition (FAT32)
+- A root partition (ext4)
+- A home partition (ext4)

+Then, the home partition is encrypted with LUKS, and the /home directory is copied to it.

+The image builed is copied to the USB stick and the bootfiles for the EFI will be configured.
+**Now the USB stick is ready to boot !**

+At the boot, the home partition is decrypted using crypttab.
+Then, the home partition is mounted in /home with a crontab.

+If the boot option is not in mode persistent, all changes made outside the /home/user directory will be lost at the reboot.
+This includes the installation of new software, the modification of the /etc directory, the modification of the /usr directory...

+If the Live OS is in persistent mode, all changes made outside the /home/user directory will be saved at the reboot. _However, this act like a "copy-on-write" system.
+If you modify a file in /etc for exemple and if you restart your Live OS in Live mode, you will have the original file.
+If you restart your Live OS in persistent mode, you will have the modified file._

-<h1>How to create a Live Linux</h1>
+# How to create a Live Linux

-<h2>The build</h2>
+## The build

 - First of all **set up your Custom Linux**.
 To do so, I use a VM on Virtual Box to set up all the files and software you want to have on your linux. _You have a full installation guid for Debian [here](/DOC/Full_Debian_Installation.md)_